All that said, it was helpful to see the faces and hear the stories from the very real people who’ve had these challenging experiences.

 At one session a curly-haired woman raised her hand and asked the group, “Has anyone here had any negative experiences?”

-I raised my hand and so did the guy next to me (he’s shared only a little with me and he’s had a lifetime of ongoing terrifying involvement with gray aliens).
-I was sitting just a few chairs away from the curly-haired woman and I watched as she scanned the room.
+I raised my hand and so did the guy next to me (I have talked with him, and he’s shared enough with me that I realize he’s had a lifetime of terrifying involvement with gray aliens).
+I was sitting just a few chairs away from the curly-haired woman and I watched her look right at us as she scanned the room.
 Then she commented, “Isn’t that interesting that nobody has had any negative experiences.”

 I was kind of shocked that she didn’t acknowledge me and the guy next to me.
 She had to try hard NOT to see us.
 I didn’t see anyone else in the room with a raised hand but I suspect we weren’t the only two.

-The next day I attended the followup crowded meeting.
+The next morning I attended the follow-up crowded meeting.
 At one point this same curly-haired woman raised her hand and stated, “Yesterday I asked if anyone had any negative experiences and I thought it was so interesting that nobody raised their hand.”

 As she spoke I was being poked in the back by a complete stranger who was whispering, “Talk - talk...”

 After the woman finished her statement I raised my hand to reply and the people to my right and left pointed at me in an effort to make sure that the moderator (Barbara Lamb) was aware that I wanted to say something.

 It may have been a few minutes later that Barbara called on me.
 It gave me time to compose my thoughts and come to grips with my anger.

 I said something like this, “Look, I have experienced something that was so profoundly terrifying that I am amazed I survived with my sanity intact.”
 I hinted briefly at my 2010 incident in a tent, I made it very clear that I was with another person who described the exact same crippling terror.